Last Updated on March 21, 2023

 What’s the average weight of this breed?

 Male Standard Poodles will reach a top weight of around 70 pounds (31.7 kg), and their female counterparts are slightly lighter at around 50 pounds (22.6 kg).

 These types of Poodles fall into the ‘Giant Breed’ category and can take two years or a little longer to reach their full growth potential.

 They take longer than the smaller breed poodles to reach their maturity in height and weight because of how big they get.

 Their bones have to be longer and their joints bigger and stronger to handle the size.
 Internal growth also takes considerably longer because of their size.

 Standard Poodle puppies should be weight appropriate to their stage of life.
 Your pup shouldn’t grow too quickly or too slowly.
-Use the growth chart below to monitor his growth.
+Use the growth chart below to monitor his progress.

 Irrespective of how these statistics appear, you should not be worried.
 Weight changes are not likely to significantly affect a pet’s life.
 If you are worried about your puppy’s growth, contact a veterinarian.

 Standard Poodle Female Puppy Growth Chart (lb & kg)